shuboxio/shubox.js/README.md

 ```

 *Place your key into shubox_config.js as a global variable*.
 This will allow
-your local dev/example server to use your sandbox key.
+your local dev/example server to use your sandbox key. _This is done within
+`./bin/setup` but, just in case:

 ```sh
 cp demo/javascript/shubox_config_sample.js \